ehtsang/netlogo/README.md

 # netlogo
-Various creative projects I've done over the years using Netlogo.
+Various creative projects I've done at Stuyvesant using Netlogo.
+This was my first exposure to programming and led to a fascination in graphics.